ajkam/Loan-Default-Risk-Analysis-End-to-End/README.md

 ### Running the Web Application
 1. Ensure the `app.py`, `best_random_forest_model.pkl`, `scaler.pkl`, and `expected_columns.pkl` files are in the same directory.
-2. Start the Flask app:
+2. Start the Streamlit app:
    ```bash
    python app.py
    ```